Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 [Note on MLIR]
 MLIR stands for "Multi-Level Intermediate Representation".
 (https://llvm.org/devmtg/2020-09/slides/MLIR_Tutorial.pdf)
-MLIR is a replacement for LLVM’s IR for the modern age of many-core computing and AI workloads.It’s critical for fully leveraging the power of hardware like GPUs, TPUs, and the vector units increasingly being added to server-class CPUs.
+MLIR is a replacement for LLVM's IR for the modern age of many-core computing and AI workloads.It's critical for fully leveraging the power of hardware like GPUs, TPUs, and the vector units increasingly being added to server-class CPUs.

 ## 1.3 Use cases of the language
 Mojo is designed in the first place for AI development (?? elaborate).
 But it is also a general purpose language, suitable for building high-quality servers, CLI's (command-line applications), graphical native desktop UI's (user interfaces), database extensions, editor plugins, robotics, embedded applications, and so on.